 Just a reminder: DO NOT take any photos of the occupied windows in the district.
 The women will do everything possible to make sure that no photos are taken and those that are end up deleted… whether it be chasing you down and deleting it themselves or grabbing your phone and crushing it.

 Another major part of the Red Light District, are the live sex shows that are going on both day and night.

 There are several famous theaters in the district, each with its own personality.
 These include the Casa Rosso and the Banana Bar.

 The Casa Rosso has several locations, spread throughout the district.
-The oldest of all the sex shows in Amsterdam, this theatre features solo sex talent acts (including women who do many tricks such as puffing a cigar through their genitalia) and various partner acts.
+This is the oldest of all the sex shows in Amsterdam.
+Casa Rosso theatre features solo sex talent acts and various partner acts.
+Solo sex acts can include, but women puffing a cigar through their genitalia.

 The Banana Bar is the home of the famous “banana” act, where a female performer inserts a banana into a certain part of her body and has audience members take a bite of the banana.

 Another one of the famous theaters is the Moulin Rouge, not to be confused with the cabaret in Paris.
-With its very close atmosphere, Moulin Rouge is the theater that allows visitors to see up close and personal what is occurring on stage.
+With its very close atmosphere, Moulin Rouge is the theater that allows visitors to see up what is occurring on stage.
+And by see, I mean REALLY see, up close and personal.
 Moulin Rouge is known to have strippers of both sexes, making it marketable as more female friendly.